Oneflow-Inc/models/RecommenderSystems/deepfm/README.md

 >   χ may include cat- egorical fields (e.g., gender, location) and continuous fields (e.g., age).
 Each categorical field is represented as a vec- tor of one-hot encoding, and each continuous field is repre- sented as the value itself, or a vector of one-hot encoding af- ter discretization.

-1. Download the [Criteo Kaggle dataset](https://www.kaggle.com/c/criteo-display-ad-challenge) and then split it using split_criteo_kaggle.py.
+1. Download the [Criteo Kaggle dataset](https://www.kaggle.com/c/criteo-display-ad-challenge) and then split it using [split_criteo_kaggle.py](https://github.com/Oneflow-Inc/models/blob/dev_deepfm_multicol_oneemb/RecommenderSystems/deepfm/tools/split_criteo_kaggle.py).

+     Note: Only train.txt is used.
+The dataset is randomly spllitted into 8:1:1 as training set, validation set and test set.

+     ```shell
+     python3 split_criteo_kaggle.py --input_dir=/path/to/your/criteo_kaggle --output_dir=/path/to/your/output/dir
+     ```

 2.   launch a spark shell using [launch_spark.sh](https://github.com/Oneflow-Inc/models/blob/dev_deepfm_multicol_oneemb/RecommenderSystems/deepfm/tools/launch_spark.sh).